Powered by SchoolDash

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

 Disadvantaged pupils: Below average.
 Progress up to age 16 is about average.
-Destinations at 16 are below average.
+Destinations at 16 are poor.
 There is no information for students aged 16-18.

 Progress: Below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)